 (4) Certified labs may retrieve samples from a marijuana licensee's licensed premises and transport the samples directly to the lab.
 Certified labs may also return any unused portion of the samples.

-(5) Certified labs may reject or fail a sample if the lab has reason to believe the sample was not collected in the manner required by this section, adulterated in any way, contaminated with known or unknown solvents, or manipulated in a manner that violates the sampling protocols, limit tests, or action levels.
+(5) Certified labs may reject or fail a sample if the lab believes the sample was not collected in the manner required by this section, adulterated, contaminated with known or unknown solvents, or manipulated in a manner that violates the sampling protocols, limit tests, or action levels.

-(6) The WSLCB or its designee will take immediate disciplinary action against any licensee or certified lab that fails to comply with the provisions of this section or falsifies records related to this section including, without limitation, revoking the license the licensed producer or processor, or certification of the certified lab.
+(6) The board or its designee will take immediate disciplinary action against any licensee or certified lab that fails to comply with the provisions of this section or falsifies records related to this section including, without limitation, revoking the license the licensed producer or processor, or certification of the certified lab.

 [Statutory Authority: RCW 69.50.342 and 69.50.345.
 WSR 17-12-032, § 314-55-101, filed 5/31/17, effective 8/31/17; WSR 16-11-110, § 314-55-101, filed 5/18/16, effective 6/18/16.]

 WAC 314-55-102 Quality assurance testing.
-A third-party testing lab must be certified by the WSLCB or the WSLCB's vendor as meeting the WSLCB's accreditation and other requirements prior to conducting quality assurance tests required under this section.
+An independent lab must be certified by the board or the board's designee as meeting the board's certification and accreditation requirements consistent with WAC 314-55-0995 and other requirements prior to conducting quality assurance tests required under this section.

 (1) Quality assurance fields of testing.
-Certified labs must be certified to the following fields of testing by the WSLCB or its designee and must adhere to the guidelines for each quality assurance field of testing listed below, with the exception of mycotoxin, heavy metal, or pesticide residue screening.
-Certification to perform mycotoxin, heavy metals and pesticides may be obtained but is not required to obtain certification as a testing lab.
-A lab must become certified in all fields of testing prior to conducting any testing or screening in that field of testing, regardless of whether the test is required under this section.
+Labs certified by the board must be certified to the following fields of testing by the board or its designee and must adhere to the guidelines for each quality assurance field of testing listed below.
+Field of testing is only required if using lots of marijuana flower that has not been previously tested, or that has failed QA testing.
+Certified labs may reference samples for mycotoxin, heavy metals, and pesticides testing to other certified labs by subcontracting for those fields of testing during until (FUTURE DATE).

 (a) Potency analysis.

-(i) Certified labs must test and report the following cannabinoids to the WSLCB when testing for potency:
+(i) Certified labs must test and report the following cannabinoids to the board when testing for potency:

 (A) THCA;